mnylc/mnylc.github.io/_posts/jobs/2019-06-26-PROJECT-MANAGER-PART-TIME-METROPOLITAN-NEW-YORK-LIBRARY-COUNCIL.markdown

 ### Responsibilities

--Possesses exceptional communication skills and emotional intelligence -Easily manages multiple projects at the same time -Can draw up work schedules and delegate tasks effectively -Has past professional experience managing digital projects -Has experience implementing project management software -Has knowledge of project management methodologies such as Agile -Is calm and fearless in a rapidly changing and growing workplace -Is highly organized and thrives on meeting deadlines
+-Possesses exceptional communication skills and emotional intelligence
+-Easily manages multiple projects at the same time
+-Can draw up work schedules and delegate tasks effectively
+-Has past professional experience managing digital project
+-Has experience implementing project management software
+-Has knowledge of project management methodologies such as Agile
+-Is calm and fearless in a rapidly changing and growing workplace
+-Is highly organized and thrives on meeting deadlines
 -Is a problem solver, detail oriented, passionate, self-motivated

 Bonus:

--Experience with any kind of digital library software -Experience with product management
+-Experience with any kind of digital library software
+-Experience with product management
--Experience working with Git and Github for version control and development workflows -Experience working with libraries, archives, museums, and not-for-profit and/or cultural organizations
+-Experience working with Git and Github for version control and development workflows
+-Experience working with libraries, archives, museums, and not-for-profit and/or cultural organizations

 ### Compensation